Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Universal_Depnedencies/2018-09-28-Universal_Dependencies_for_Finnish.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper's title is [Universal Dependencies for Finnish](http://www.aclweb.org/anthology/W15-1821) from NODALIDA 2015
+This paper's title is [Universal Dependencies for Finnish, Sampo Pyysalo et al.(2015)](http://www.aclweb.org/anthology/W15-1821) from NODALIDA
+2015

 The following is what I prepared for for paper seminar of  NLP labs.